UP

 • active in Delft c.
 1653–c.
 1663

 Pieter de Hooch (also spelled "Hoogh" or "Hooghe") was born in Rotterdam to Hendrick Hendricksz de Hooch, a bricklayer, and Annetge Pieters, a midwife.
-He studied in Haarlem under the landscape painter Nicolaes Berchem, whose classical ruins and pastoral imagery seem to have had a negligible impact on the artist.
+He studied in Haarlem under the landscape painter Nicolaes Berchem (1620–1683), whose classical ruins and pastoral imagery seemed to have had a negligible impact on the artist.
 Documents indicate that in 1650 he was working as a painter and servant for a linen-merchant and art collector named Justus de la Grange.
-In 1654, he married a woman of Delft named Jannetje van der Burch, by whom he fathered seven children.
+In 1654, he married Jannetje van der Burch, a woman from Delft, with whom he fathered seven children.
 He became a member of the Delft Guild of Saint Luke in 1655, moving to Amsterdam by 1661.

-De Hooch began his career painting scenes called koortegardje (a bastardization of the French phrase corps de garde) which picture rowdy soldiers in stables or taverns in a scale of dark browns and yellows.
+De Hooch began his career painting scenes called koortegardje (a corruption of the French phrase corps de garde) which picture rowdy soldiers in stables (fig. 1) or taverns in a scale of dark browns and yellows.
 In Delft, he focused on gezelschappen, or merry companies, and portraits but specialized in middle-class interiors and courtyards where common folk go serenely about their humble duties.

 Domestic imagery constituted about one-third of de Hooch's output.
-Although deeply intimate in character, his depictions of domestic life are free of mawkish sentimentality and obtrusive anecdote which were hallmarks of Dutch genre painting.
+Although deeply intimate in character, his depictions of domestic life are free of the sometimes mawkish sentimentality and overly-obtrusive anecdote which were hallmarks of Dutch genre painting.
 His narratives are generally straightforward, certainly more so than Vermeer's, and show scarce interest in moralizing innuendos or iconographic subtleties.
-Although he may occasionally use pictures-within-pictures to add supplementary comment to the principal subject matter, "the meaning of his art is usually directly associated with the subjects depicted, rather than through covertly coded ideas."1 Few of his colleagues were able to capture the everyday thoughts of their painted figures, admittedly, extraordinarily difficult to pin down in the medium of painting.
+Although he may occasionally use pictures-within-pictures to add supplementary comment to the principal subject matter, "the meaning of his art is usually directly associated with the subjects depicted, rather than through covertly coded ideas."Jane Turner, From Rembrandt to Vermeer: 17th-century Dutch Artists (New York: St. Martin's, 2000), 166.
+Few of his colleagues were able to capture the everyday thoughts of their painted figures, admittedly, extraordinarily difficult to pin down in the medium of painting.
 Vermeer was an exception.
-Women and children, almost to the exclusion of husbands and fathers, are repeatedly represented in simple situations in the home.2 He was particularly sensitive to the relationship between mothers and daughters.
+Women and children, almost to the exclusion of husbands and fathers, are repeatedly represented in simple situations in the home.Peter C. Sutton, Pieter De Hoogh: Complete Edition (Oxford: Yale University Press and Wadsworth Atheneum, 1980), 45.
+He was particularly sensitive to the relationship between mothers and daughters.

 De Hooch and Vermeer